Titles and Affiliations

 Impact

-Triple-negative breast cancer (TNBC) represents 10 to 20 percent of diagnosed breast cancers and is very aggressive and fast-growing.
+Triple-negative breast cancer (TNBC) represents 10 to 15 percent of diagnosed breast cancers and is very aggressive and fast-growing.
 The “triple-negative” in TNBC refers to the cancer cells lacking three key markers found in more common breast cancers: receptors for estrogen (ER), progesterone (PR), or HER2.
 Unfortunately, this means that TNBC will not respond to drugs that target these markers, leaving TNBC patients with few treatment options.
-Dr. Sharma’s goal is to use completed and ongoing Southwest Oncology Group (SWOG) studies to assess biomarkers of response to chemotherapy and targeted agents and to study the relationship of race with treatment response in TNBC—this could lead to more personalized therapies for Black women with TNBC.
+Dr. Sharma’s goal is to assess biomarkers of response to chemotherapy and targeted agents and to study the relationship of race with treatment response in TNBC.

 Progress Thus Far

 Previous studies have shown that breast cancers that lack capabilities for repairing double-strand DNA breaks or that have immune cell infiltration respond better to treatment.
-Dr. Sharma’s research builds on these findings by leveraging SWOG breast cancer clinical trials to define those aspects of an individual’s breast cancer that can inform treatment decisions.
-Utilizing a cohort of 425 patients from SWOG, her team described a novel dual TNBC prognostic classification scheme based on immune signature (DNA damage immune response, DDIR) and DNA damage repair status.
-In the last year, they found that TNBC tumors that were negative in both immune and DNA damage repair status demonstrated the poorest prognosis.
+Dr. Sharma is leveraging archived and prospective data from patients participating in SWOG breast cancer clinical trials to identify biomarkers that can inform treatment decisions.
+Utilizing a cohort of 425 patients from SWOG clinical trials, her team described a novel dual TNBC prognostic classification based on two gene signatures: immune function and DNA damage repair status.
+They found that TNBC tumors that were negative in both immune and DNA damage repair status demonstrated the poorest prognosis.

 What’s next

 The team will continue to examine the poorest prognostic class to assess whether different biological vulnerabilities exist in Black versus white patients.
-They will also complete a comprehensive multi-omics tissue analysis, thus enabling further analysis of racial disparity in outcomes in context of the already available rich resource of biomarkers.
+They will also complete a comprehensive multi-omics tissue analysis, thus enabling further analysis of racial disparity in breast cancer outcomes.
 Addressing and improving racial and ethnic representation in breast cancer clinic trials is an important aspect of facilitating precision medicine and is also an integral part of the overall long-term goals of her project.

 Biography